A gas station employee felt a burn when someone handed her cash. Then, 7 people had to go to a hospital

 (CNN)A puzzling incident that sent seven people to a hospital and prompted a hazardous material team to descend on a gas station in Minnesota turned out to have a very harmless origin.

-Someone walked into a Cenex station in Minnesota's Manhomen County on Monday and paid for an item with cash.
+Someone walked into a Cenex station in Minnesota's Mahnomen County on Monday and paid for an item with cash.
 The cash was coated with a white powder-like substance.

 As soon as the employee handled the money, she felt a burning sensation, the sheriff's office said.